-Use the spreadsheets you have created to work on content pieces that need updating.
+Use the spreadsheets you have created to work on low quality content pieces that need updating.

 Start with your top-ranking pages, and if you have a tool like Ahrefs, you can even do competitor analyses against other top-ranking pages in your niche.

 Update the dates of all your content once you have finished reviewing, and make sure the statistics and information is relevant, readable, and current.
 A tool like Yoast can be a great help to ensure you are using accurate meta descriptions, and have high levels of readability.

 Repurposing content and improving it is a great strategy to help boost your SEO rankings.
 This is because the search engines have already indexed a lot of your existing content, and updating it means it is more relevant and valuable.

 A Regular Content Audit Boosts Rankings

 Overall, an SEO content audit is an excellent opportunity to reassess and enhance your content marketing and SEO strategies.

 Consider it as an on-going process, and aim to do an audit at least once a year, or ideally once a quarter.
 Trends change online, and content can be adjusted to reflect what is most important based on your engagement metrics.

 If you want to rank well in the Search Engine Results Pages (SERPs) for your business niche, you need to adapt to the changes that happen.

 Your content is an asset that needs regular maintenance to ensure it is working for you and adding value for your site visitors.
 The SEO value of your website is not static and needs constant work.
 Before you focus on new content, it is a good idea to do some content auditing to ensure that your current content assets are performing well.